Air and Space Warfare Centre

 The Air and Space Warfare Centre (ASWC) is a Royal Air Force research and testing organisation based at RAF Waddington in Lincolnshire.
 It has a training branch nearby as a lodger unit of RAF Cranwell and other branches elsewhere, including at RAF High Wycombe, RAF Brize Norton, MoD Boscombe Down, and RAF Odiham.

 History

 The Air Warfare Centre was established in October 1993 and serves RAF Air Command by developing and implementing operational-level and tactical-level air doctrine.
 In early 2020, the organisation was renamed to the Air and Space Warfare Centre to better reflect the RAF's increasing involvement in the space domain.
 Additionally, the Air and Space Warfare Centre HQ hosts to the Strategic Command Joint Electronic Warfare Operational Support Centre (JEWOSC), which contributes to the operational capability of the three British armed forces by providing Electronic Warfare support directly to the Permanent Joint Headquarters in Northwood and to various operational units.
-The Commandant of the Air and Space Warfare Centre is Air Commodore Blythe Crawford.

 During 1993 it was parent to: